oracle/python-cx_Oracle/doc/module.rst

 .. data:: EVENT_DEREG

-   This constant is a possible value for the type of a message and indicates that the instance is in the process of being started up.
+   This constant is a possible value for the type of a message and indicates that the subscription object has been deregistered.

 .. data:: EVENT_NONE